 - Be Available

 An absent manager does not encourage attendance to a remote team.
 You really need to be a present leader if you expect good employee attendance.
 Whenever you show up ready to work, your employees are more likely to follow suit and become more productive at work.
 Of course, showing up to work isn’t enough if you want to be an effective manager.
-Make an effort to communicate with your employees whenever possible, even just for a quick chitchat.
+Make an effort to communicate with your employees whenever possible, even just for quick chitchat.
 It also goes without saying that you should set multiple ways to contact you, such as your phone number, email, or chat ID.

 As the world continues to struggle in a post-pandemic world, many organizations are finally accepting the fact that remote work is here to stay.
 For these companies, tracking employee attendance and productivity is a must to maintain an effective and productive remote workforce.